-Our archery elk hunts are the first to book up, and we typically have been booked two years in advance, so don’t wait!
+With limited space, our archery elk hunts are the first to book up.
+We typically have been booked two years in advance, so don’t wait!